Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: Bayesian Inference

-\paragraph{Induced priors and hyper-priors for model $\mathcal M_1$.} The priors and hyper-priors for model $\mathcal M_2$ induce priors and hyper-priors for model $\mathcal M_1$.
-In what follows, we list the induced priors and hyper-priors for model $\mathcal M_1$.
+For the reduced model of item response data, the priors and hyperpriors are induced by those for the full model.
+For completeness, we list the induced priors and hyperpriors below.